 AIOps and DataOps might seem like futuristic ideas of automation based on predictive algorithms, however, they have now become the need of the hour to handle today’s evolving IT ecosystems.

-Future scope: AI and ML is expected to completely revolutionize the whole DevOps industry in the coming years.
+AI and ML are expected to completely revolutionize the whole DevOps industry in the coming years.
 Although the adoption curve of Artificial Intelligence and Machine Learning in DevOps is seemingly low, it is a sector full of opportunities for AI and ML infusion for the years to come.